The Timber Risk Map provides a quick view of legal risks near your supply chains. Here are five reasons to make it part

-The Timber Risk-Map helps you see local patterns of risk so that you can make decisions based on more accurate data.
+The Timber Risk-Map helps you see local patterns of risk so that you can make decisions based on more precise data.

 3. Understand HOW illegal timber is entering supply chains

-Each risk on the map includes a description of how the risk occurred, the types of products involved, the species, and when possible the forest origin of these products.
+Each risk on the map includes a description of how the risk occurred, the types of products involved, and when possible the species, and the forest origin of these products.